6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 The store accounting is done at the day level and may not require the exact second of purchase.
 However, for credit card fraud detection, time precision must be accurate to the second.

-For example, if you want to pay each salesperson’s commission based on their individual sale, you will need the specific sales number, not just the aggregated total.
+For example, if you want to pay each salesperson’s commission based on their individual sale, you will need the specific sales figure, not just the aggregated total.

 Commission Calculator | |||